jkeefe/stream-lab/README.md

 ### Hardware Development & Deployment

-Our operting notion is that wide deployment of cheap, open-source sensors, while individually less precise than professional devices, may together may provide general insights and data to tell stories about our community.
+Our operating notion is that wide deployment of cheap, open-source sensors, while individually less precise than professional devices, may together may provide general insights and data to tell stories about our community.
 In order to put this into action, we need to understand our sensors, figure out how to get them into the field, and figure out how to get the data back.

-- Understandig the Riffle water detector
+- Understanding the Riffle water detector
   - How it works
   - What it does
   - How long it works